cn0047/stash/ed/db/README.md

 that is treated in coherent and reliable way independent of other transactions (atomic, isolated, with failure recovery & keeps DB consistent).

+Referential integrity - constraint on the DB that makes certain that each foreign key in table point to unique primary key value in another table.

 ## ACID

 <br>Atomicity - all or nothing (an indivisible and irreducible series of database operations).